 Disabling Your Plugins

-If you are able to find the plugin containing the time-consuming script, simply delete it.
+If you can find the plugin containing the time-consuming script, simply delete it.
 If you need the functionality offered by the plugin, you can always get another with similar functions.

 Disabling Your Currently Active Theme